Simple Crochet Star Pattern

 You’ll even see a little star featured on the Christmas Tree Towel Topper.

-Do you need to block a crochet star?
+Do you need to block them?

 Save the simple crochet star pattern on Pinterest

-Simple Crochet Stars
+Simple Crochet Stars Free Crochet Patterns

 Materials: